Ground: Robert Parker Stadium

 Location: Stanwell, Surrey

-My twenty-sixth stadium of 2013 was on Saturday 23rd November at the Robert Parker Stadium in Stanwell, Surrey.
+My twenty-sixth new ground of 2013 was on Saturday 23rd November at the Robert Parker Stadium in Stanwell, Surrey.
 The match was Ashford Town (Middlesex) vs. Potters Bar Town in the Southern League Division One Central.

 The Robert Parker Stadium sits in the shadow of Heathrow Airport which lies half a mile north of the venue.
 The ground is surrounded by fields to the north, an oil depot to the east, football pitches to the south and housing to the west.
 It is just under 2 miles from Ashford (Surrey) railway station and 2.5 miles from Hatton Cross tube station on the Piccadilly Line.
 The venue has been home to the club since 1986.